Advisors Asset Management

 The firm has an Investment Committee that meets quarterly and reviews economic, macroeconomic and market conditions.
 The committee uses the meeting to determine investment strategies in relation to such conditions.
 Advisors Asset Management also employs long-term and short-term purchases and trading when it feels such an investment strategy is beneficial to a holder of a separately managed account.

 The firm’s advisory fees are based on each client’s percentage of AUM.
 But the fees vary for different funds and account types.
 In addition, the firm retains discretion to negotiate fees and services, and existing clients may encounter lower or higher fees than new clients.
 For portfolio management services to separately managed accounts, clients may encounter fees for fixed income strategies that range from 0.25% to 2.50%.
+The fees for equity strategies range from 0.45% to 2.50%.
 However, Advisors Asset Management acknowledges that some accounts may have fees that fall outside of that range.
 For sub-advisory services, the firm may charge a fee of 0.25% to 0.70% of assets sub-advised.

 Advisors Asset Management may also provide management for non-discretionary accounts for clients such as investment advisors, financial services firms, broker-dealers or banks.
 The fees for such services are negotiated between the firm and the client.
 For wrap fee programs, clients may pay a monthly or quarterly fee of up to 0.60% of assets managed by the firm.
 The firm also charges fees for supervisory and evaluation services for UITs.
 It’s also important to note that, in addition to advisory fees, end-investors may also be responsible for brokerage, transaction and custodian fees associated with their accounts.
 The fees for mutual funds and ETFs are specified below.